YunoHost-Apps/freshrss_ynh/README.md

 # :warning: WARNING :warning:
 upgrade for stretch has now dedicated php-fpm pool.
 To make upgrade works :
+Check if domain is already sets :
+`yunohost app setting freshrss domain` if this command does't return anything :
 `yunohost app setting freshrss domain -v yourdomain.tld`

 if you have multiple instances :